 I believe l would have been crazy not to give this treatment a chance.
 I love the centre and have made some great friends.

-If you are in two minds about HBO, l would definitely recommend this treatment.
+If you are in two minds about Oyxgen Therapy, I would definitely recommend this treatment.
 You could change your life.

 Having battled bladder cancer, Gwen Frost, 71 from Canterbury, was looking forward to getting on with the rest of her life.
 But a side effect of her radiotherapy treatment left her bleeding heavily from her bottom up to 10 times a day, every other day.
-Gwen became so anaemic she needed a blood transfusion – until she found hyperbaric oxygen therapy at Kent MS Therapy Centre…
+Gwen became so anaemic she needed a blood transfusion – until she found Oxygen Therapy at Kent MS Therapy Centre…

 Watch our interview with Gwen and read more at the Kent Oxygen Therapy website.

 At the age of 61 Maria Apps suddenly developed severe pain in her hip that was eventually diagnosed as rheumatoid arthritis.
-Maria researched the benefits of HBO therapy herself and approached Kent MS Therapy Centre for treatment to reduce inflammation in her joints.
+Maria researched the benefits of Oxygen Therapy herself and approached Kent MS Therapy Centre for treatment to reduce inflammation in her joints.
 She has enjoyed encouraging results including reduced pain, better sleep and enhanced general wellbeing.

 Downloadable Information Sheets

-More information about the HBO Therapy and specific conditions can be downloaded here.
+More information about the Oxygen Therapy and specific conditions can be downloaded here.

-How do I access HBO at the centre?
+How do I access Oxygen Therapy at the centre?